 Looking at cooperation, Kostadinov underlines the ample experience of the ICPDR in trans-boundary water management and the value of knowledge transfers – and he identifies the Black Sea as a key-region for cooperation.
 As an EU member state, a Danube and a Black Sea country, Bulgaria will be ideal for facilitating cooperation between the ICPDR and the International Commission for the Protection of the Black Sea: “Having in mind that the reduction of pollution to the Black Sea is among the objectives of the Danube River Protection Convention, we are fully conscious of our responsibility for improved coordination, two-way communication and result-oriented activities of the two commissions with respect to strategic water related issues as well as for the implementation of relevant EU Directives in the Danube and the Black Sea region.”

 Kostadinov is aware of the challenges in pursuing these objectives in the relatively short period of a presidency, but he explains: “Having in mind that Bulgaria will chair the Black Sea Commission in 2015, I would like to assure you that Bulgaria will continue to work for improved Danube-Black Sea cooperation during that chairmanship as well.”

-The territory of Bulgaria is 110,912 square kilometres.
-The country is characterized by rich diversity in morphological, geological, geomorphological, hydro-climatic and soil-biogenic aspects.
+The territory of Bulgaria is 110,912 km².
+The country is characterized by a rich diversity in morphological, geological, geomorphological, hydro-climatic and soil-biogenic aspects.